Your ticket to the future

 Expect the unexpected!

-Although the 2020/21 Opera Season cannot proceed as originally planned, we will bring you opera during the coming months – not in the form you are used to, but in ways that are safe and full of the surprise and delight you have come to expect from Pacific Opera.
+Although the season cannot proceed as originally planned, we will bring you opera in ways that are safe and full of the surprise and delight you have come to expect from Pacific Opera.
 We are finding new ways to invest in creativity, share it with you, and support the artists whose livelihoods depend on it.

-Already available online is a host of free programs, with new content popping up every Friday.
-Watch, listen, learn, and laugh as Opera Etc. Online treats you to Acoustic Afternoons, Inside Opera, Lunchbox Opera, Listening Party Podcasts, and Handwashing Arias.
+Opera Etc. Online is a host of free programs, with new content popping up every Friday.
+Watch, listen, learn, and laugh as Pacific Opera treats you to Take 5 with Timothy, Inside Opera, Lunchbox Opera, Acoustic Afternoons, Listening Party Podcasts, Handwashing Arias, For All To Hear, and the Music Alive Civic Engagement Quartet!

 Hummingbird, Bear, Bunny, and Owl (and the Crows) will return for live public and school performances of The Flight of the Hummingbird as soon as they can.
 Meanwhile, a video of this enchanting opera is available for your viewing delight, along with online learning activities, interviews with the creators, and much more!